-2.2.3 Family Wealth Status and Pupil's Access to Education
+2.2.3 Family Wealth Status and pupil's access to Education

-The evidence that family background is a crucial variable influencing educational outcomes is overwhelming, Coleman and his colleagues (Coleman et al., 1966) as cited in Onwuameze, et al (2013), attempted to study the determinants of the degree of educational opportunities in the United States.
+The evidence that family background is a crucial variable influencing educational outcomes is overwhelming, Coleman and his colleagues (Coleman et al., 1966) as cited in Onwuameze, et al (2013),attempted to study the determinants of the degree of educational opportunities in the United States.
 Using large scale data from over 600,000 students and teachers, they found that students' achievement was more related to family characteristics of the students than to schooling factors.
 In other words, the differences in students' academic performance were more attributable to family characteristics than to schooling factors.
 Similarly, in a follow-up study, Jencks et al. (1972) as cited in reassessed Coleman's data and found in his study that, family background explained up to 50% of the variance in student achievement, while schooling factors contributed minimally to the variance.
-There is also much evidence from industrialization in the 20th century has not changed the relationship between family background and educational and social stratification (Shavit & Blossfeld, 1993).
+There is also much evidence from industrialized countries that suggest expansion of education coupled with the gains during industrialization in the 20th century has not changed the relationship between family background and educational and social stratification (Shavit&Blossfeld, 1993).
 Thus, this evidence that family background remains a significant determinant of educational outcome and labor market success is in sharp contrast with the views that traditional modernization theorist's project.